carlohamalainen/carlohamalainen.github.io/_posts/2009-10-31-firefox-fonts-ubuntu-karmic-9-10.md

 Author: Edmund

 Thanks Carlo!
 That worked a treat.
-I didn&#8217;t do the command
+I didn't do the command
 sudo rm /etc/fonts/conf.d/10-no-sub-pixel.conf
-because that file doesn&#8217;t exist on my system.
+because that file doesn't exist on my system.
 But the problem was sorted using the rest of the commands.

 Date: 2009-12-17 14:15:11 UTC